rickgennis/managebackups/src/managebackups.1.md

 Without the authorized_keys2 file you would need the options in your faub config directly:

     --faub "ssh dataserver sudo managebackups --path /usr/local/bin"

+Complications with configuration of faub, particularly if ssh is involved, are much easier to debug given the output of the various subcommands.
+See **--leaveoutput**.

 # ENVIRONMENT VARIABLES
 Environment variables are overriden by **--user**, **--confdir**, **--cachedir**, and **--logdir**.